turahe/post/README.md

 ## License

-This package is proprietary software.
-All rights reserved.
+This package is open-sourced software licensed under the [MIT license](LICENSE).

 ## Support